japhir/cp-2018-42/README.md

 The  LOSCAR  source  code  in  C can  be  obtained  from  the  author  by  sending  a  request  to loscar.model@gmail.com.

-Model adjustments (implementation of astronomical forcing) are available upon request from i.j.kocken@uu.nl.
+Model adjustments (implementation of astronomical forcing) are available upon request as patch files from i.j.kocken@uu.nl.